yanmobile/yantest/README.md

-# hs-core-ui
+# uifw

 ---
 ## HealthShare UI Framework is intended to be used across multiple projects
-*NOTE*: hs-core-ui not a standalone project -- it only contains common framework code.
+*NOTE*: uifw is not a standalone project -- it only contains common framework code.
 To become a standalone project, it needs to be complemented with application specific code. see: [Getting started](#getting-started))

 ---
 ## prerequisites:
-1. Make sure you've read both [hs-core-tools](https://github.com/intersystems/hs-core-tools/blob/master/README.md) and [hs-core-ui](https://github.com/intersystems/hs-core-ui/blob/master/README.md) README.md files
+1. Make sure you've read both [uifw-tools](https://github.com/intersystems/uifw-tools/blob/master/README.md) and [uifw](https://github.com/intersystems/uifw/blob/master/README.md) README.md files
-2. Make sure you've installed [hs-core-tools] and its [prerequisites](https://github.com/intersystems/hs-core-tools/blob/master/README.md#requirements)
+2. Make sure you've installed [uifw-tools] and its [prerequisites](https://github.com/intersystems/uifw-tools/blob/master/README.md#requirements)

 *Note* that if you are creating a modified build of your application, you should not modify these files.
 If you do, you risk them being overwritten on routine updates.
 ---